neuroscout/pyNS/docs/source/usage.rst

 ------------------------------------------------------------
-Added conveniences: Automatic conversion of _name to _id
+Human friendly queries: Automatic conversion of _name to _id
 ------------------------------------------------------------

 Typically, to query the Neuroscout API you will need to refer to the `ids` of the objects you want to query.